medic/cht-docs/content/en/apps/tutorials/application-graphics.md

 ```
 Finally run the command: `cht --local upload-resources`

-To modify the icon used in contacts, we will need to edit the icon subkey in app_settings.json (under contact_types).
+To modify the icon used in contacts, you will need to edit the icon subkey in app_settings.json (under contact_types).
 You will modify app_settings.json with the following contents:

 ```json
 {